 From the station to the festival, it takes about 15 minutes on foot.
 Follow the route with signs on the street that indicate the festival’s direction, but it is better to use Google Maps, so you don’t get lost.

-You can also travel by direct bus from Shinjuku, taking about 1 hour and 20 minutes, and will take you directly to the Matsuda Cherry Blossom Festival hill.
+You can also travel by direct bus from Shinjuku, taking about 1 hour and 20 minutes, and it will take you directly to the Matsuda Cherry Blossom Festival hill.

 Discovering the Matsuda Cherry Blossom Festival was a gift before leaving Japan.
 It was seeing sakura and being able to know this wonderful place surrounded by nature and tranquility.
 Without a doubt, it was the best farewell I could have had.